Financial-Times/origami-website/_specification-v1/javascript.md

 ## Viewport Events

-For viewport events that may fire several times in quick succession (`scroll`, `resize` and `orientationchange`) it's good practice to throttle listeners to these. [o-viewport](https://registry.origami.ft.com/components/o-viewport) provides pre-throttled abstractions of these events and **should** be used by components that need to listen for changes to the viewport.
+For viewport events that may fire several times in quick succession (`scroll`, `resize` and `orientationchange`) it's good practice to throttle listeners to these. <a href="https://registry.origami.ft.com/components/o-viewport">o-viewport</a> provides pre-throttled abstractions of these events and **should** be used by components that need to listen for changes to the viewport.

 ## Managing Layers (z-axis)